tobek/laminae/00-v-facets.md

 REF[Autonomy] tends towards freedom, independence, unpredictability, individualism, ad hoc invention, radicalism, dynamism, chaos, and change.

-REF[Autonomy] accuses accuses REF[Synthesis] of pedantry and cowardliness, but lambasts REF[Hierarchy] for being close-minded, servile, unprincipled, and corrupt.
+REF[Autonomy] dismisses REF[Synthesis] as pedantic and cowardly, but lambasts REF[Hierarchy] for being close-minded, servile, unprincipled, and corrupt.

 REF[Autonomy] is universalist when paired with REF[Empathy], maverick when paired with REF[Utility], and TODO(power/autonomy pair)[voracious] when paired with REF[Power].